-The above graph represents the worldwide smartphone shipments from Q2 2015 to the most recent quarter, by top five smartphone vendors.
-In Q4 2018, the world’s top 5 smartphone vendors were Samsung, Apple, Huawei, Oppo and Xiaomi.
+The above graph represents the worldwide smartphone shipments from Q1 2011 to Q2 2019, by the top five smartphone vendors.
+In Q2 2019, the world’s top 5 smartphone vendors were Samsung, Apple, Huawei, Xiaomi and Oppo.

-Once again, Samsung emerged as the leader in the worldwide smartphone market in Q4 2018, despite a 5.5% YoY decline.
-In fact, this is the fifth consecutive quarter for Samsung as well when the company has witnessed a YoY decline in its smartphone shipments, globally!
-2018 has been a challenging year for Samsung so far as the market leader continues to feel pressure from Chinese giants Huawei and Xiaomi.
+The effect of decline on worldwide smartphone shipment in Q2 2019 is very much evident on the performance of all top smartphone vendors.
+Samsung once again emerged as the leader of the global smartphone market in Q2 2019.
+The Korean giant shipped a total of 75.5 million smartphones, with a notable 5.5% year-over-year growth.
+Surprisingly, Q1 2019 was the sixth consecutive quarter when the company posted a YoY decrease in its smartphone shipments, globally!
+2018 was a challenging year for Samsung and the market leader continues to feel pressure from Chinese giants Huawei and Xiaomi.

 The above graph is a part of Dazeinfo GraphFarm – the most trusted source of hundreds of thousands of market graphs.
 Our team of researchers mines millions of data points every month to bring the most updated and validated set of data points representing the comprehensive view in a graphical format.
 From mobile to e-commerce, from Retail to healthcare, from startups to SMEs we have carefully designed thousands of graphs for those who value and understand the importance of data visualisation.